replicate/cog/docs/server.md

 - Validates and completes config (e.g. sets correct CUDA version for PyTorch)
 - Saves the model to storage (local files)
 - Builds and pushes Docker images to registry
-- Tests that the model works by running the Docker image locally and performing an inference
+- Tests that the model works by running the Docker image locally and performing a prediction
 - Inserts model metadata into database (local files)

 ### GET `/v1/models/<user>/<name>/versions/<id>`